A class of multidimensional quadratic BSDEs: Abstract

 \section{Abstract}

-In this paper we study a multidimensional quadratic BSDE with a particular class of product generators and bounded terminal values, and give a result of existence of solution in a suitable Banach space under some constraints on parameters.\\ \\ \textbf{Key words: }Multidimensional BSDEs, quadratic BSDEs, BMO martingales.
+In this paper we study a multidimensional quadratic BSDE with a particular class of product generators and give a result of existence of solution in a suitable complete metric space under some constraints on parameters.
+We also use that result to derive the existence and uniqueness of solution to the one dimensional case with bounded terminal values and show the existence of solution to a lower triangular quadratic BSDE with certain bounded terminal values.\\ \\ \textit{MSC}:\textbf{ }60H10; 60H30; 34F05 \\ \textit{Keywords}:\textbf{ }Multidimensional BSDEs, Quadratic BSDEs, BMO martingales